birchill/bugsnag-zero/README.md

 Many of these could be added, if needed, by adding further plugins.

+On the other hand, it adds a few other features:

+- Post-error callbacks - called after fully preparing the error but just before sending it.
+This was mostly added as a means of supporting "error" breadcrumbs.
+- A `browserHandledRejectionBreadcrumbs` plugin for logging _handled_ rejections.
+- The ability to substitute in custom delivery providers (e.g. so you can send to an SNS topic).
+- `Bugsnag.notify()` returns a Promise so you can wait on it to ensure delivery was successful.
+- `Bugsnag.notify()` can take `metadata` and `severity` settings as a object rather than you having to provide an on-error callback (see below).
+- `redactKeys` exports its functions so you can re-use them for other logging etc.

 So far very little effort has been spent on optimizing the code size of the generated code.
 A little code golf and manual minification could likely reduce the bundle size much further still.